 Two Notes Torpedo Reload – this is an all-in-one load box, DI, and reamp box.
 It’s the heart of my reamp setup and I can’t live without it.

-Rode NT-1 Condenser Mic – I use this mic to record my vocals.
+Rode NT-1 Condenser Mic – I use this mic to record my vocals and all kinds of stuff.

 Rode NTG-3B Shotgun Mic – this is my primary video mic, I usually plug it straight into the audio handle on the FX3 and it makes my voice sound amazing.